sedasnglu/hello-remote/readme.md

-With this project, Kubernetes Cluster created using the Infrastructure as a Code and a sample Go Web application was deployed to the Kubernetes Cluster via Jenkins.
+With this project, a Kubernetes Cluster created using the Infrastructure as a Code and a sample Go Web application was deployed to the Kubernetes Cluster via Jenkins.

 Tools
 - Ansible